grunwaldlab/demulticoder/index.md

 ### Introduction

-The *demulticoder* package is a Cutadapt and DADA2 wrapper package for metabarcoding analyses.
-The main commands and outputs are intuitive and comprehensive to account for the iterative nature of metabarcoding analyses.
+The ***demulticoder*** package is a Cutadapt and DADA2 wrapper package for metabarcodng analyses.
+The main commands and outputs are intuitive and comprehensive, which helps to account for the complex and iterative nature of metabarcoding analyses.

 ### Key features